 As agreed with Minister O'Connor, Maritime New Zealand has begun consultation on a small omnibus change to maritime and marine protection rules.
 The primary issue under consultation is to clarify fishing privileges for class 4 and 5 marine engineers.
-Other minor amendments being consulted on are setting out requirements for operator certificate renewals, updating standards for foam-based fire extinguishers, and clarifying surveyor recognition for issuing MARPOL Annex VI .di .: on 1 , Manager, .
-PRODUM endorsements.
+Other minor amendments being consulted on are setting out requirements for operator certificate renewals, updating standards for foam-based fire extinguishers, and clarifying surveyor recognition for issuing MARPOL Annex VI , Manager, . endorsements.
 Submissions close on 19 September 2023.